 "We have run a number of highly successful Teaching Excellence Programmes over recent years which have been bespoke to the institution they were designed for.
 All had one central theme – supporting, developing and inspiring excellence in teaching, to help participants transform student outcomes.
 The newly developed Teaching Excellence Programme opens opportunities to those from institutions who may not be able to run an in-house programme and focuses on key elements which we know contribute to overall student success."

-Caroline Ackroyd, Academic Lead for Staff Development, Higher Education Academy
+Caroline Ackroyd, Academic Lead for Staff Development, Advance HE

 Session One - The Teaching Excellence Framework

-The morning session will be led by Dr Pauline Hanesworth (Academic Lead, Equality and Diversty / Teaching Excellence Framework)
+The morning session will be led by Dr Pauline Hanesworth (Academic Lead, Equality and Diversity / Teaching Excellence Framework)